 - Where are the main points of frustration?

-- What stage do customers tend to abandon purchases?
+- At what stage do customers tend to abandon purchases?
 Why?

 These pain points can help you identify what emotions your customers experience during the journey and when obstacles appear so you can take steps to address those issues.